updated

 SHARED KITCHEN & DINING SPACE

-Our semi-equipped kitchen (no oven) has all the essentials and opens into the dining area, featuring a large shared table that’s hosted up to 13 people!
+Our semi-equipped kitchen has all the essentials and opens into the dining area, featuring a large shared table that’s hosted up to 13 people!
 A spacious fridge is available to store ingredients for our delicious family-style meals.

 FIRE PIT AREA